Blink (company): Blink Productions

-Blink Productions was founded in 1985 by producer James Studholme and director Bob Lawrie, originally with a reputation of being a “quirky, small animation shop” before they reinvented the company as a live action commercials operation during the first half of the 1990's.
+Blink Productions was founded in 1985 by producer James Studholme and director Bob Lawrie, originally with a reputation of being a "quirky, small animation shop" before they reinvented the company as a live action commercials operation during the first half of the 1990s.
 Michelle Jaffe joined the company in 1991 as a live action producer and became a partner in 1997, with responsibility for operations and production.

 Lawrie left the company in 1999 while Studholme went on to lead the company through its expansion and evolution over the subsequent decades.

 Blink has represented many of the industry's renowned directors, often during the breakthrough stage of their career, some of whom have also progressed into successful film and television careers as well.
-Examples include Dougal Wilson, Nick Ball, Ivan Zacharius, Tom Kingsley, Aoife McArdle, Ben Wheatley, Andreas Nilsson, David Wilson, Pedro Martin Calero, Mark Denton, Blue Source, Juan Cabral, Adam Smith, Benito Montorio, Tom Tagholm, and Chris Sweeney.
-During the 2000's, Blink Productions provided the foundation to launch a number of specialised sub-divisions in addition to Blinkink and Blink Industries.
+Examples include Dougal Wilson, Nick Ball, Ivan Zacharias, Tom Kingsley, Aoife McArdle, Ben Wheatley, Andreas Nilsson, David Wilson, Pedro Martin Calero, Mark Denton, Blue Source, Juan Cabral, Adam Smith, Benito Montorio, Tom Tagholm, and Chris Sweeney.
+During the 2000s, Blink Productions provided the foundation to launch a number of specialised sub-divisions in addition to Blinkink and Blink Industries.
 These included Major Tom (music for film & tv), Colonel Blimp (music videos), Blink Art (illustration & photography) and White Lodge (fashion film).

 Blink Productions has remained the group's live-action commercial focused division throughout its history.
 Blink's peers within the advertising industry have credited the company's success to a "clever diversity of a brand giving it greater longevity and taking full advantage of an expanding marketplace".

 Paul Weston joined the group as Executive Producer of Colonel Blimp in 2013.
 Colonel Blimp merged into Blink Productions in 2017 and Weston became the Managing Director of Blink Productions in 2022.

-Blink have made commercials for major brands including Ikea, Guinness, BBC, Nike, Cadbury, John Lewis, Channel 4, Harvey Nichols, giffgaff, Fifa and Virgin.
+Blink have made commercials for major brands including IKEA, Guinness, BBC, Nike, Cadbury, John Lewis, Channel 4, Harvey Nichols, giffgaff, FIFA and Virgin.

-Blink / Colonel Blimp have produced music videos for artists including Björk, The Weeknd, Dua Lipa, Sad Night Dynamite, Lily Allen, Will Young, Coldplay, Rag'n'Bone Man, The Streets, Bree Runway, George Michael, U2, Tinie Tempah, The Maccabees, Bat For Lashes, and Declan McKenna.
+Blink / Colonel Blimp have produced music videos for artists including Björk, The Weeknd, Dua Lipa, Sad Night Dynamite, Lily Allen, Will Young, Coldplay, Rag'n'Bone Man, The Streets, Bree Runway, George Michael, U2, Tinie Tempah, The Maccabees, Bat for Lashes, and Declan McKenna.

 Blink Productions has been the recipient of numerous industry accolades.
 It was named the UK's "Production Company of the Year" by Campaign in 1996, 2011 and 2012, by Televisual Magazine in 2013, 2014, 2015, and 2016 and at the British Arrow Awards in 2013 and 2015.

 Blink has also been the recipient of the Cannes Lions Festival of Creativity Grand Prix in 2008, 2015, and 2016.